x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Side Note :
 * Added File for win10| win11 versions.
 * Changed the main file to server editions.
+* Main issue why this not worked on windows 10 or 11 is, that the add user is not needed and conflicts in the non server editions...
+* There for i added a secodn ps1 file wihtout the add user to group, which would fix the issue on non server based OS.

 # Legal Disclaimer: